Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Consider how many stitches and what types you’re wanting.
+Consider how many built-in stitches and what types you’re wanting.
 Do you only need a straight stitch?
-Then, no need to buy an expensive sewing machine with 100+ stitches.
-If you never plan to sew on buttons, there’s also no reason to invest in a sewing machine with an automatic one-step buttonhole stitch, even if it automatically sizes your buttonholes.
+Then, no need to buy an expensive machine with 100+ stitches.
+If you never plan to sew on buttons, there’s also no reason to invest in a sewing machine with an automatic one-step buttonhole stitch.

 Automatic Needle Threader

-The absolute cheapest sewing machines available do not have this feature, but sometimes spending $10 more will get you a sewing machine with an automatic needle threader.
+The most inexpensive sewing machines do not have this feature, but sometimes spending $10 more will get you a machine with an automatic needle threader.
 This type of needle threader uses a small lever and hook that you wrap the thread around.
 With a flick of the lever, the thread passes through the eye of the needle.
 This feature is nice if you have poor near vision or difficulty with shaky hands!
 (Also check for an LED light if you have poor vision!)

 Best Cheap Sewing Machines – Reviews & Specs

-The Brother XM2701 sewing machine is the best sewing machine under $100.
-Even though it’s a little more expensive than some of the other sewing machines I’ll review shortly, here’s why I think it’s worth the money.
+The Brother XM2701 is a great sewing machine for beginners and is easy to use.
+Even though it’s a little more expensive than some of the other machines I’ll review shortly, here’s why I think it’s worth the money.

 It features 27 built-in stitches and has an automatic one-step buttonhole stitch.
-An automatic one-step buttonhole is an INCREDIBLE feature to have on a sewing machine if you’re a beginner.
+An automatic one-step buttonhole is an INCREDIBLE feature to have on a beginner sewing machine.
 Most budget sewing machines include a 4-step manual buttonhole, meaning you have to create the buttonhole yourself in four stages.
 This method carries a much steeper learning curve and is more time-consuming than having the machine create the buttonhole with almost no input from you!

 Stitch length and width are adjusted on the top of the sewing machine with dials.
-This means you get 27 stitches, which each have the option to adjust length or width.
+This means you get 27 built-in stitches, which each have the option to adjust stitch ength or width.
 This brings you to a total of 63 stitch functions!

 6 included presser feet will allow you to do more complicated sewing tasks like sewing a narrow hem even an invisible hem.

-The Brother XM2701 sewing machine also features a top-drop, quick-set bobbin that’s jam-resistant.
+The Brother XM2701 sewing machine also features a quick-set, top drop-in bobbin that’s jam-resistant.
 What quick-set means is, once you place the bobbin in its case, there is no need to manually draw up the bobbin thread.
 This makes setup one step less!
 Also, a clear case allows you to keep an eye on the thread level so you don’t run out of bobbin thread in the middle of a project.

-- Beginner-friendly automatic features like needle threading and quick-set bobbin
+- Beginner-friendly automatic features like needle threading and quick-set bobbin.
+So easy to use!

 - Sew and quilt with the large selection of stitches and presser feet

-- Nice built-in light and high max stitching speed of 800 spm
+- Nice built-in LED light and high max stitching speed of 800 stitches per minute

 - May be “more” sewing machine than some users want